matthewfranglen/category-set-graph/docs/glossary.md

 ### Endomorphism

-A mapping from a category to itself which preserves structure.
+A morphism from a category to itself.

 ### Functor